 People seek medical help often when pain at the base of the great toe causes walking or athletic activity to be painful.
 Arthritis at the joint of the great toe or first metatarsal phalangeal joint is the most common site of arthritis in the foot.
 The bones of the foot and great toe are covered with a smooth cartilaginous surface.
 Chronic stress on the joint from the certain anatomy of the foot that places excessive force on the joint or injury from running or other sports can damage the cartilage – often with the development of painful, bony spurs at the top of the joint and roughening of the two articular surfaces.
 The toe becomes inflexible, and every step is associated with pain.

 “I frequently recommend simple measures like avoiding high heels and purchasing shoes with a wider toe box.
 Ice and anti-inflammatory medication can also reduce symptoms.
 Patients tend to be more comfortable in a shoe with a rigid sole.
 If symptoms persist, surgery is an option.
-If the degeneration is not particularly severe, a more minimal surgery can be done to remove the offending bone spurs.
+If the degeneration is not particularly severe, more minimal surgery can be done to remove the offending bone spurs.
 In advanced cases, I perform a fusion to encourage the two surfaces to grow together.
-Patients usually have fairly limited range of motion at that point, and they trade a minimal increase in stiffness with pain relief as the two rough, arthritic surfaces are no longer rubbing together,” said Dr. Caronis.
+Patients usually have a fairly limited range of motion at that point, and they trade a minimal increase in stiffness with pain relief as the two rough, arthritic surfaces are no longer rubbing together.”

 “My Achilles is so tight – it might tear.”